Skip to Content

 Prevention framework — the three non-negotiables:

-• Diet and NSC control: Test hay to confirm NSC below 10%; avoid high-starch grains for easy keepers; use a ration balancer to meet nutritional needs without sugar load
+• Diet and NSC control — many veterinarians recommend testing forage and managing NSC levels based on metabolic risk; use a ration balancer to meet nutritional needs without sugar load

-• Controlled grazing: Grazing muzzles during spring and fall flush; dry lots for EMS-prone horses during peak risk periods; see Oregon State Extension guidance on pasture management
+• Controlled grazinggrazing muzzles during spring and fall flush; dry lots for EMS-prone horses; see Oregon State Extension guidance on pasture management

-• Routine hoof care: Farrier every 4–6 weeks; consistent monitoring for heat and digital pulse during high-risk seasons; early vet consultation when anything seems off
+• Routine hoof care — farrier every 4–6 weeks; monitor for heat and digital pulse during high-risk seasons; early vet consultation when anything seems off

 Young horse undergoing rehabilitation after founder — preventive care is critical to avoiding recurrence